 10 Top science fiction films featuring Clones and Cloning

-The concept of cloning humans has consistently proven to be a captivating and thought-provoking plot device in science fiction films.
-It taps into our deepest fears, desires, and philosophical inquiries about what it means to be human.
+The concept of cloning humans has consistently proven to be a captivating plot device in science fiction.
+It taps into our deepest inquiries about what it means to be human, whether it's questioning the soul of a replicant in Blade Runner or exploring the harrowing ethics of a society that farms humans for organs in Never Let Me Go.

-The exploration of cloning as a narrative element allows filmmakers to delve into a myriad of complex themes, pushing the boundaries of our understanding of identity, ethics, and the consequences of tampering with the very fabric of life itself.
+Filmmakers use this narrative element to delve into a myriad of complex themes, pushing the boundaries of our understanding of identity and the consequences of tampering with life itself.
+By confronting characters with their own duplicates, films like the psychologically haunting Moon and the action-packed thriller The Island challenge our very perceptions of selfhood.

 1. "Blade Runner" (1982)